OmdenaAI/aswan-egypt-detecting-hate-nlp/src/data/clean-datasets/README.md

  ### Labels

+ > Please note that the labels have changed!

  The labels will be:
+ - '2' for RISKY sentences (eg., 'hateful' or 'abusive');
- - '1' for hateful sentences;
+ - '1' for POTENTIALLY RISKY sentences (e.g., 'offensive)';
- - '2' for non hateful sentences.
+ - '0' for NON RISKY sentences.

-If your dataset contains labels diffent from 'hateful' and 'non hateful' (e.g., 'abusive'), please *keep the original labels*.
+We leave to the collaborators the task to determine how to fit the original labels in the three classes above.
+Please contact the task leaders if unsure about the classification.
+We'll be most happy to help you decide how to re-label your dataset.

 ### Preprocessing